-CCD was developed in the year 1969 by Willard Boyle and George E. Smith at electrical charge within the device.
+CCD was developed in the year 1969 by Willard Boyle and George E. Smith at AT & T Bell Labs.
+It is a shift register device which can be used for the movement of electrical charge within the device.
 This movement can be from one area of the device to another and the digital value of the moved charge can be easily found out.
 When the signals are moved, one at a time from one place to another within the device, the value of the charge can be easily manipulated.
 There are capacitive bins in the device that allow the movement of charge.